Seth Cook Rees

-Seth Cook Rees (August 6, 1854 – May 22, 1933) was a leading figure in the “holiness movement," co-founding the International Holiness Union and Prayer League, and, following a schism with the Church of the Nazarene, founding the Pilgrim Holiness Church, a forerunner of the Wesleyan Church.
+Seth Cook Rees (August 6, 1854 – May 22, 1933) was a Quaker minister and leading figure in the “holiness movement," co-founding the International Holiness Union and Prayer League, and, following a schism with the Church of the Nazarene, founding the Pilgrim Holiness Church, a forerunner of the Wesleyan Church.

 Early life and ministry

 Rees was born in Westfield, Indiana to a Quaker family.
 For his formal education, Rees attended the town's Friends Academy.

-In March 1873, Rees "converted," undergoing a spiritual awakening.
+In March 1873, Rees had a personal conversion, undergoing a spiritual awakening.
 The following August, Rees commenced his career as an evangelical preacher, giving his first sermon atop a mound of dirt.
 In 1876, Rees married Hulda Johnson, a tenant of his uncle.

 In 1883, Rees underwent a second "calling" by the Holy Spirit.
 He took on the life of an itinerant missionary, preaching to the Modoc, Cherokee and Peoria peoples in Kansas, before returning to the life of a pastor in Michigan.

 In 1894, Rees began serving as pastor at the independent Emmanuel Church in Providence, Rhode Island.
 During his two years as pastor more than a thousand people were "saved" at the church.
 He organized his followers in a system of six “corps”: the Slum Corps, the Sailor Corps, the Prison Corps, the City Mission Corps, the Hospital Corps, and the Open Air Corps.
 Rees' military-style form of organization underscored the active engagement with the poor and downtrodden, a central tenet of Rees' philosophy.

 After two years of his Providence revival, Rees again took to the road to preach.
-With his boisterous preaching style, he was dubbed the "Earthquaker."
+With his boisterous preaching style, he was dubbed the "Earth Quaker."
 While in Cincinnati, he met Martin Wells Knapp.
 With Knapp, Rees formed the International Holiness Union and Prayer League in 1897, an organization led by Rees until 1905.
 The Prayer League emphasized holiness, healing, evangelism, and premillennialism.
 In this regard, the League was heavily influenced by the “fourfold gospel” of A. B. Simpson, founder of the Christian & Missionary Alliance, which emphasized of Salvation, Sanctification, Healing and the Second Coming.

 Rees' views were crystallized in an 1897 book titled The Ideal Pentecostal Church.

-In 1898, Rees' wife Hulda passed away.
+In 1898, Rees' wife Hulda died.
 The following year, in November 1899, Rees married 17-year-old, Swedish-born, Frida Marie Stromberg of Providence, Rhode Island.
 For their honeymoon, the two held a revival in South Carolina attended by more than 1,000 "seekers."

 By 1901, Rees had set up a ministry in Chicago, where he established his first "rescue home" for girls and women.
 Rees eventually launched a total of ten such homes across the country.
 In 1905, while still in Chicago, Rees published Miracles in the Slums, a book intended to inspire young women to rise above prostitution.